Above: Major H. C. Massy sporting the cap is of the 4/7

 Narcissa later lived nearer to Campile.
 According to my aunt Rosebud it was 'a small farm house, with an upstairs and many cats, without electric or water, although she had a pump close by and there was a yard where there were many chickens, turkeys and fowl, and a farmer right next door ... it was situated down a long boreen near Campile.'
 Rosebud recalled being 'delivered by Mr Woods [the chauffeur] in the Roller with Nanny - it was glorious down there!'

 In 1952 the decision was taken to 'considerably resize' the original Victorian house at Lisnavagh.
 Pamela Rathdonnell oversaw the project along with her uncle, Aubyn Peart Robinson.
-Hugh Massy was summoned north from Killowen to assist PJ Halpin in stripping all the oak panelling, shutters and doors from the condemned rooms for the new library.
-My father recalls a bath of caustic soda in the backyard.
+Hugh Massy was summoned north from Killowen to assist PJ Roche (a son-in-law of Jack Halpin) in stripping all the oak from the horrid Victorian stain, black or ginger, from the condemned rooms for the new library; tables and chairs, mirrors, doors and windows, all the library bookcases, went into the bath of caustic soda in the backyard to emerge pale and lovely.
 It is not clear whether Bill Rathdonnell had yet embarked upon his romance with Anita Madden.
 At any rate, towards the end of 1952, Hugh was summarily banished from Lisnavagh over what is assumed to have been an indiscretion, real or imagined, with Pamela.

 After his disgrace at Lisnavagh, Major Massy seems to have made his way to Kenya.
 From October 1952 to December 1959, the colony was under a state of emergency arising from the Mau Mau rebellion against British rule.
 The governor requested and obtained British and African troops, including the King's African Rifles.
 Hugh formed part of the military police, a mounted cavalry who, like the British army in Afghanistan today or the B-Specials in Ulster, attempted to maintain peace in the region.
 Johnny Alexander's brother Brucie was also there during this time.
 My brother Andrew once met a man who claimed Hugh, giving chase as a policeman, had accidentally shot his own white stallion from under him.